nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 ## Current Learnings and Activities

 - [ ] Investigate a client website for potential changes or revamp.
-- [ ] Add at least one feature to `Markdown ToC` project in the VS Code Extentions Marketplace (in progress).

 ## Things I Want To Learn More About